Council and staff.

 Meet our dedicated leadership group.

 Perth College is led by a Principal, Vice Principal, Head of Junior School and Head of Senior School.
 The Heads of School are supported by Deans.

-Our Executive provides vital support in daily operations and leadership in the areas of staff, students, teaching and learning.
+Our Leadership Team provides vital support in daily operations and strategic direction in the areas of staff, students, teaching and learning.
 Its members include:

 Helen Aguiar, Principal

-Our Principal joined Perth College in 2019 with a passion for educating young people and a desire to equip girls for life in the global world beyond school.
+Our Principal, Helen Aguiar, joined Perth College in 2019 with a passion for educating young people and a desire to equip girls for life in the global world beyond school.
 She encourages students to be brave, dream big, push themselves forward, step outside their comfort zone, reflect and bounce back from failures.

 Helen has a background in teaching and senior leadership positions in Anglican and Catholic schools in Western Australia and holds a Bachelor of Education (Secondary Teaching), having specialised in English and Humanities.
 She also has a Master of Education in Leadership and Management and a Master of Religious Education (specialising in pastoral care).
 Currently undertaking a Professional Doctorate, Helen’s research explores the wellbeing experiences of newly employed teachers, drawing upon Martin Seligman’s positive psychology framework.

 Helen is married with two young children.
 A fluent Portuguese speaker who was born and initially raised in Carnarvon, she is eternally grateful to her parents for their ongoing and never-ending support.

 Lynda Giglia, Vice Principal

 As Vice Principal, Lynda is primarily responsible for leading all matters related to learning and teaching from Pre-Kindergarten to Year 12, including academic strategy and student progress as well as the oversight of academic staff.
 She also acts for the Principal in her absence.

 Ross Gilchrist, Director of Commercial Services